TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_tile_layers.md

 	- Well in Unity you have unpackable prefabs right

 - Problem: for performance, we really want to imply a specific order of rendering for given layer functionalities
+	- Point is we can force a single drawcall on them

+- Now what about objects whose render layer is implied like wandering pixels?
+	- should it be implied?

+- We might allow for unpacking later, why not

+- Tabs?
+	- Foreground
+	- Background
+	- Walls

 - Maybe create a layer folder for any special object?